 “Not everything that can be counted counts, and not everything that counts can be counted.” – Albert Einstein

-“Experts often possess more data than judgement” – Colin Powell
+“Experts often possess more data than judgment” – Colin Powell

 “Without big data analytics, companies are blind and deaf, wandering out into the Web like deer on a freeway” – Geoffrey Moore; Crossing the Chasm and Inside the Tornado

-“You can use all the quantitative data you get, but you still have to distrust it and use your own intelligence and judgement.” – Alvin Toffler, American Writer and Futurist
+“You can use all the quantitative data you get, but you still have to distrust it and use your own intelligence and judgment.” – Alvin Toffler, American Writer, and Futurist

 “In God we trust, all others must bring data.” – W. Edwards Deming, American engineer, statistician, professor, author, lecturer, and management consultant

 Thanks for visiting our blog!
 What thoughts are these invoking?
 Have any others to share?
-Love a comment now!
+I love a comment now!